lnharvin/Election_Analysis/README.md

     - Candidate Diane DeGette who received 73.8% of the vote with 272,892 votes.

 ## Challenge Overview
 This was a great introduction into Python, I've done some python coding before but I actually enjoyed this weeks lesson.
+I wasn't quite able to get me command code output to match exactly with the line spacing.
+If I changed the code to not include the line feed at the end of the results then the results would print in a single line in the text analysis file; only for the county votes.

 ## Challenge Summary
+This program could be reused in calculating next terms results provided the format (columns) in the source file are the same which would save time for the next analysist.